skw398/shared_preferences_explorer/README.md

 ```

 ## Note

-- The cache feature of `SharedPreferencesWithCache` is ignored, and the latest value is always retrieved.
+- Any cache settings in `SharedPreferencesWithCache` will be ignored and the latest value is always retrieved.

+- You can optionally provide an instance to the `instance` parameter.
+If not provided, `SharedPreferences.getInstance()` or `SharedPreferencesAsync()` will be used.